appsmithorg/appsmith-docs/website/docs/reference/widgets/select.md

 <dd>

 Prevents users from selecting the widget.
 Even though the widget remains visible, user input is not permitted.
-Additionally, you can use JavaScript by clicking on **JS** next to the `Disabled` property to control the widget's inactive state conditionally.
+Additionally, you can use JavaScript by clicking on **JS** next to the `Disabled` property to control the widget's disabled state conditionally.

 For example, if you want to allow only a specific user to interact with the select widget, you can use the following JavaScript expression:
 ```js